phihos/docker-sssd-krb5-ldap/README.md

 # Docker Image with SSSD,KRB5 and LDAP
-A Docker image that provides the SSSD serivice with Active Directory configuration
+A Docker image that provides the SSSD serivice with Active Directory configuration.

 ## Introduction